MarcoLotz/orderbook/README.md

 Of course, over dimensioning memory to avoid GC calls is also a possibility.
 Back in 2015 I used to work on 4TB Ram server to perform some graph processing experiments.
 That amount of RAM costed about £80k by the time and surely only got cheaper.
-Looking quickly, in 2019 is costed about 38k USD already.
+Looking quickly, in 2019 it costed about 38k USD already.

 ### Object Pool